The Wettest Place on Earth: 7 Amazing Facts About Mawsynram

 Mawsynram, being in the Guinness Book of World Records for receiving the most rainfall, has become a tourist attraction as the wettest place on earth.
 The landscape of the town is shrouded with mist throughout most of the year, making it a scenic place for tourists and nature photographers.

 Along with the natural beauty because of the unique flora found in the region, the place offers various other attractions.
-These include the Mawjymbuin cave.
-The cave is formed because of the constant weathering of the rainwater on calcareous sandstone, forming udder-shaped and dome-shaped rocks.
-Among the various waterfalls of the region, the Nohkalikai Falls are especially famous.
+These include the Mawjymbuin Cave, which is formed due to the constant weathering of rainwater on calcareous sandstone, resulting in udder-shaped and dome-shaped rocks.
+Among the various waterfalls in the region, the Nohkalikai Falls are especially famous.

 Environmental Impact of Heavy Rainfall